Black Folks Cornbread Dressing Recipe

 • 1 cup celery diced

-• 1 tablespoon thyme fresh or dried
+• 1 tablespoon thyme dried

-• 1 tablespoon rosemary fresh or dried
+• 1 tablespoon rosemary dried

 • 1 teaspoon sage ground

-• ¼ cup parsley finely chopped
+• ¼ cup parsley fresh and finely chopped

 • ½ cup chicken stock or chicken broth (Use vegetable broth to make this dish vegetarian.)